Skip navigation

 Notice of Funding Availability

-APPLICATIONS DUE NOV.
+APPLICATIONS ACCEPTED AUG.
+22 TO NOV.
 20

 PUBLIC COMMENT PERIOD

-Following application submissions and before the BDO makes final award determinations, the BDO will host a public comment period by publishing content from selected applications on the office’s website.
-The purpose of the public comment period is to help the office avoid wasteful overbuild by seeking information from current middle mile owners.
 The BDO will accept comments and supporting documentation for 14 days.
 Submitted information should specifically focus on identifying and documenting where existing middle-mile infrastructure exists that may render the proposed project unnecessary or duplicative and raise concerns regarding project eligibility or duplication of existing infrastructure.
 The comment period is intended to assist the office make final determinations.
 Submitted information may not prevent the BDO from using its sole discretion to make an award.

 SPRING 2026